-An estimated 40%-90% of patients acutely infected with HIV will experience symptoms of acute retroviral syndrome (Table 24) [293-296].
-However, acute HIV infection is often not recognized by primary care clinicians because of the similarity of the symptoms to those of influenza, infectious mononucleosis or other illnesses.
+An estimated 40%-90% of patients acutely infected with HIV will experience symptoms of acute retroviral syndrome characterized by fever, lymphadenopathy, pharyngitis, skin rash, myalgias/arthralgias, and other symptoms [308-313].
+However, acute HIV infection is often not recognized by primary care clinicians because of the similarity of the symptoms to those of influenza, infectious mononucleosis, or other illnesses.
 Additionally, acute infection can occur asymptomatically.
+Table 25 provides guidance to practitioners on the recognition, diagnosis, and management of acute HIV infection.